uvasrg/uvasrg.github.io/src/content/main.md

 how their data is used.
 We use techniques from cryptography, programming languages, machine learning, operating systems, and other areas to both understand and improve the privacy and security of computing as practiced today, and as envisioned in the future.
-Our main current focus is on <em>adversarial machine learning</em>.
+A major current focus is on <em>adversarial machine learning</em>.

 </p>
  <p>